Before Accepting a Case:

 A Retained Consultant

-There are times I may be better suited to assist the attorney as a non-disclosed non-examining consultant which I discuss in my article The Non-Disclosed Consulting Expert: Attorney’s Secret Weapon.
+There are times I may be better suited to assist the attorney as a non-disclosed non-examining consultant.
+This role can impact the scope of my work.
+I discuss this in the article referenced above.